nolar/kopf/docs/hierarchies.rst

 ===========

-One of the most common patterns of the operators is to create the children objects in the same Kubernetes cluster.
+One of the most common patterns of the operators is to create children objects in the same Kubernetes cluster.
 Kopf provides some tools to simplify connecting these objects together.

 .. note::